Email FacebookTwitterMenu burgerClose thin

 What Is Wealth Management?

 If you’re searching for a wealth manager, you may find that their minimum relationship sizes are quite high.
 That’s because they usually work with affluent people and their families, who are also referred to as “high-net-worth individuals.”
-In turn, it’s not uncommon for a wealth management firm to ask for a minimum in the range of $1 million or more to manage a collection of assets.
+In turn, it’s not uncommon for a wealth management firm to ask for a minimum in the range of $1 million or more in investable assets.

 In addition to the aforementioned financial requirements that are needed to gain access to wealth management, you’ll need to be transparent with your advisor about all of your money and financial goals.
-In many cases, this means giving them the ability to make investment decisions on their own, though some advisors offer non-discretionary management.
+In many cases, this means giving them the ability to make investment decisions on your behalf, though some advisors offer non-discretionary management.

 What Services Are Part of Wealth Management?